TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

   - Policy Validation: Checks policies for errors and security risks.

   - Findings Dashboard: Provides a list of findings with remediation steps.

+  - Continuous Monitoring: Continuously monitors for new or updated policies that may expose resources.